The Best and Worst Drinks for People With Diabetes

 Drink carefully: Coffee

-Some studies suggest that coffee drinkers are at lower risk for developing type 2 diabetes.
+A 2018 systematic review and meta-analysis in Nutrition Reviews found that coffee drinkers are at lower risk for developing type 2 diabetes.
 (A compound in coffee called chlorogenic acid seems to slow absorption of glucose into the bloodstream.)
 But other research indicates that for people who already have diabetes, coffee may raise blood sugar or make the body work harder to process it.
 Bottom line: It comes down to how coffee affects your individual blood sugar.
 What many people with diabetes add to their coffee may be the real issue.
 “Sugar, sweetened creamers, and high-fat milk and half-and-half can raise your blood sugar and your weight,” Brown-Riggs says.

 Drink carefully: Diet soda